dssg/hitchhikers-guide/tech-tutorials/reproducible_ETL/README.md

 To run it, make sure you specify the Postgres environment variables in `default_profile`, then type `drake` while in this directory.

+I've run this code many times without error, and I feel pretty confident that it will continue to run without error for a while.

+Because we've written some decent ETL code, we can borrow it for this project.
+Some of this code originated with the lead project.

+Let's say NOAA changes the format of the weather file.
+This code will throw an error when we try to run it.
+We can simply modify `jwalsh_table.sql` to match the new format, re-run the code without error, and enjoy the up-to-date data.

 ### Lead Project
 Well-developed ETL in `input/`.